-In recent years, companies everywhere have implemented or grown their corporate philanthropy programs.
-This isn’t a coincidence.
-Corporate social responsibility (CSR) has significantly risen in popularity—enough to the point where consumers and employees alike expect companies of any size to offer charitable programs.
+In recent years, corporate social responsibility (CSR) has significantly risen in popularity—enough to the point where consumers and employees alike expect companies of all sizes to give back to their communities.

-But there’s more to corporate philanthropy and workplace giving than the obvious help it gives to charities and causes around the world.
-Workplace giving is also good for the companies creating the programs.
+However, there’s much more to corporate philanthropy and workplace giving than the support these initiatives give to charitable causes around the world.
+Creating workplace giving programs also provides significant benefits for companies like yours.

 - Matching gift programs